paper-templates/paper-key-manager-contract/README.md

 }
 ```

-If you did not specify `tokeId` in your checkout, then `0` will be pass in by default. `nonce` and `signature` are used by paper to ensure that the same data is not used twice.
+If you did not specify `tokenId` in your checkout, then `0` will be pass in by default. `nonce` and `signature` are used by paper to ensure that the same data is not used twice.

 ## Installation